 The majority of recycled asphalt pavement comes from roads being resurfaced to fix wear or potholes, where the asphalt surface is milled off to provide a better surface for the new overlay of fresh asphalt.
 This asphalt is then sent to be ground up, and the aggregate is screened out to be reused in the fresh recycled asphalt.
 The ground asphalt is washed to remove any dirt and organic material that would compromise the structure when used as a road, and then the material can be heated, dried to a specific moisture content, and cooled while any needed additives are mixed in.

 The clean and dried ground asphalt bitumen is then fed into hot asphalt recycling machines as needed, which heats the bitumen up to the point where it becomes a sticky glue again, and adds the aggregates to create hot asphalt, ready to be spread onto the road base to create a clean, smooth surface.

 Recycling all of this asphalt keeps over 50 million cubic yards of landfill space from being filled each year, and is estimated to save over $2.5 billion in taxes each year.
-It also help prevent new bitumen from having to be mined and processed at a higher rate, which is a water and energy intensive process.
+It also helps prevent new bitumen from having to be mined and processed at a higher rate, which is a water and energy-intensive process.

 Carrier Vibrating Equipment offers equipment specially designed for handling the needs of the growing reclaimed asphalt pavement industry, including vibrating screeners, conveyors, and fluid bed dryers and coolers.

 Contact us today to find out how we can streamline your recycled asphalt pavement process and make sure you provide the best final product possible.